DrVulpinus/SixesWild/README.md

 Select the option Run As >> Java Application.
 The game will load a splash screen and then load the main menu.
 Currently, the Achievements button has no functionality.

-Left-click the Level button to bring up the Level Selection screen.
+Double-click the Level button to bring up the Level Selection screen.
 Grey panels indicate that a level is not currently accessible.
 Currently, the only accessible level will be level 1, which is a puzzle level.